Baby Girl Names I Love, But Won’t be Using

 Origin: Italian

-Another Italian girls name that I absolutely love.
-Extra points for not being in the list of top 1000 names in the US (although, it’s American counter part “Julia” is ranked 93).
-Here’s the thing though: I only like spelled with the “G.” My husband, on the other hand, just can’t get on board with that.
+Another Italian girl’s name that I love.
+Extra points for not being in the list of top 1000 names in the US (although, its American counterpart “Julia” is ranked 93).
+Here’s the thing though.
+I only like it spelled with the “G.” My husband, on the other hand, just can’t get on board with that.
 Don’t ask me why.
 It’s Italian.
 We’re Italian.
 It makes total sense…but not in his eyes.
-So, in an effort to proactively prevent more arguments, we’re tabling this beautiful name.
+So, to proactively prevent more arguments, we’re tabling this beautiful name.

 Annabelle

-Meaning: derived from, Amabel, which is an Old French variant of the Latin “amabilis” meaning lovable (bet ya didn’t know that one!)
+Meaning: derived from, Amabel, an Old French variant of the Latin “amabilis” meaning lovable (bet you didn’t know that one!)

 US Popularity: 118